alitkbbl/shopingLapTob/README.md

 sh
 git clone https://github.com/username/laptop-shopping.git
+cd laptop-shopping
 2. Install Dependencies
-Navigate to the project directory and install the dependencies.
+Navigate to the respective directories and install the dependencies.

 Front-end
 sh
 cd frontend
 npm install
 Back-end
 sh
 cd backend
 npm install

-Front-end
+3. Start the Servers
+To start both the front-end and back-end servers using NPM:

 sh
+cd frontend
 npm run dev
-Back-end
+In a separate terminal window:

 sh
+cd backend
 npm run dev

-plaintext
-5000=localhost
+4. Environment Variables
+Create .env files in the frontend and backend directories and set the necessary environment variables.

+Example .env file for Back-end plaintext
+DB_HOST=localhost
+5000=root

 Features
-Admin Panel: Allows administrators to add and edit laptops.
+Admin Panel: Allows administrators to add, edit, and delete laptops.

-User Authentication: Users can log in and create accounts.
+User Authentication: Users can log in, register, and manage their profiles.

-Shopping Cart: Allows users to add laptops to their shopping cart.
+Shopping Cart: Users can add laptops to their shopping cart and proceed to checkout.

+Responsive Design: The application is fully responsive and works on all devices.

 Folder Structure
-frontend: Contains the front-end code.
+frontend: Contains the front-end code (Next.js and React).

-backend: Contains the back-end code.
+backend: Contains the back-end code (Express and Node.js).

 Contributing
-To contribute to this project, please fork the repository, create a feature branch, commit your changes, and open a pull request.
+To contribute to this project, please follow these steps:

+Fork the repository.

+Create a new branch (git checkout -b feature/YourFeatureName).

+Make your changes and commit them (git commit -m 'Add some feature').

+Push to the branch (git push origin feature/YourFeatureName).

+Open a pull request.